mangojellysolutions/ArcadeBallGameLayoutAnalysis/README.md

-# ArcadeBallGameLayoutAnalysis
+# Playfield Layout Analyser
-Very simple layout analysis to allow output of normalised X,Y coordinates in JSON format for the arcade ball games 'Ice Cold Beer' along with layout and images of original game.
+Very simple layout analysis to allow output of normalised X,Y coordinates in JSON format for building mechanical arcade ball games such as 'Ice Cold Beer'.
+Project also contains layout, images and plans of original cabinet and game.

 ## Prerequisite
 To load the index htm it needs to be accessed from a web-server due to access to the layout image so you will need to run from a simple http server such as using the a one liner from a terminal such as: